dansmyers/ProgrammingAndSoftwareDevelopment/1-Intro_to_Java/README.md

 #  Intro to Java

-## Assignment and reading due Tuesday, January 25
+## Assignment and reading due Tuesday, February 6

-## You may work with a partner to complete these programs.

 ## Overview and Goals